 In order to make my York Pinafore work for me in the colder months, I paired it with my favourite waffle knit Elliot Sweater!
 This Elliot is a real wardrobe workhorse for me this time of year.
 I love how it pairs with York!

 I made a combination of views for this York – the shorter length with the scoop pockets and the lower neckline.
 I also added a center back seam so that I could have a place to show off the cool selvage detail on this fabric!

 I cut the front of the pattern on the fold and lined the back up with the selvage, adding a seam allowance for the center back seam.
 I then pressed this seam open, turned under the edge of the seam allowance and topstitched!
 I think it looks so cool – and I like that it holds more information about this garment, like where the fabric is from and who designed it!

-I hope you like this new York Pinafore!
-I hope you give this pattern a try soon – it is a lot of fun to sew and to wear. -Helen
+I hope you like this new York and give this easy pinafore pattern a try soon – it is a lot of fun to sew and to wear.